OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ## What App  Will We Build With Angular Material?

-We will be focusing on building a sample application that makes us of the default theme that comes with Angular Material.We will build an an that serves like a content management system for blog posts.
+We will be focusing on building a sample application that makes use of the default theme that comes with Angular Material.We will build an that serves as a content management system for blog posts.
 It will not use permanent data storage so will make use of JavaScript arrays.
 Enough of the talking, let's get started!!!

 ### Creating Navigation bar of Our App.

 We will make use of Angular Material Components to create our navigation bar.
 When you visit the [website]("https://material.angular.io"), you can have a look at the available components that we can make use of.
-For our navigation we will use `mat-sidenav` module.
+For our navigation, we will use `mat-sidenav` module.
 To make Angular Material components available in our application, we need to import that module.

 #### Importing Material Components.

 We already have a `material.module.ts` in the `src/app folder` where we will import all the modules from `Angular Material` we are going to make use of in our application.
 Import the `MatSidenavModule` into created file.
-The content of of `material.module.ts` must be like:
+The content of `material.module.ts` must be like:

 ```ts
 import {NgModule} from '@angular/core'